 How to broach tough topics your parents do not want to talk about

-The holidays can be a joyous time of eating turkey dinner and opening gifts with loved ones, until, that is, adult children introduce a topic into the conversation that could be considered unwanted to their mother or father.
+Family gatherings, no matter how large or small, can be a joyous time with loved ones, until, that is, adult children introduce a topic into the conversation that could be considered unwanted to their mother or father.
 To an aging parent who wants to remain independent and in control, any number of sensitive topics, like senior living, healthcare, driving or end-of-life planning can be upsetting.

-“Many times, adult children are given a jolt when they arrive home for the holidays and suddenly notice that mom and dad seem frail or aren’t keeping up the house the way they once did,” says Jamison Gosselin, senior vice president for marketing and communications for Holiday Retirement.
-“Fear about their wellbeing sometimes leads children to convince their parents to sell their house or create advance care directives when they’re just not ready.”
+“Many times, adult children are given a jolt when they notice that mom and dad seem frail or aren’t keeping up the house the way they once did,” says Jamison Gosselin, senior vice president for marketing and communications for Holiday Retirement.
+“Fear about their well-being sometimes leads children to convince their parents to sell their house or create advance care directives when they’re just not ready.”

 In fact, when it comes to sensitive topics, one of the biggest mistakes that mediator Bruce Kravitz at ElderPeace Partners sees is adult children demanding their parents to create a will or a power of attorney.
 “Any senior is going to feel overwhelmed, angry and distrusted with this type of approach,” he says.
 “These conversations are generally more successful when adult children use an air of respect and gratitude, and a little bit of gentle humor – never at the expense of the senior – can also go a long way,” adds Kravitiz.

 Senior advocate Scott Greenberg, author of OMG, I'm Getting Older and So Is My Mom, a compilation of advice on topics he says many seniors are unprepared for, has a few tips for adult children who want to talk to their parents about senior living and all that comes with it.